gemstation/gemforge-docs/frameworks.md

 * Foundry: https://github.com/gemstation/contracts-foundry
 * Hardhat: https://github.com/gemstation/contracts-hardhat

+The sample projects also demonstrate how to use the post-deploy [hook](./configuration/hooks.md) to perform Etherscan verification.

 _Note: The sample projects both use Git submodules to load in essential third-party libraries._